 I love reading other writers’ work but I don’t always have a comment to make.
-I definitely have a style I prefer reading (which isn’t necessarily reflected in my own work).
-When I find someone who writes in that way, I tend to love everything they do.
+I definitely have a style I prefer reading (which isn’t necessarily reflected in my own work) and when I find someone who writes in that way, I tend to love everything they do.

 I don’t claim to be a gifted writer but I am occasionally proud of the words that come out.
-When writing, I often try to put myself in the mind of someone else and write from their perspective, to help me understand what they’re thinking or feeling.
+I often try to put myself in the mind of someone else and write from their perspective, to help me understand what they’re thinking or feeling.
 At other times, it’s all me.
 I have no high hopes for my writing beyond hoping it might mean something to others or perhaps inspire them to tell their own stories.
 I do hope to try my hand at writing some novels one day.

-The creative process fascinates me; I’d love to sit down with each person on here and learn about where they get their ideas, what satisfaction they derive from a poem, how they know when one is finished and even what pen/tools they use to write.
-I want to get better at writing shorter poems but the skill of rationing my words is something I’m still working on.
+The creative process fascinates me.
+I’d love to sit down and chat with all the writers I encounter here on WordPress and learn about where they get their ideas, what satisfaction they derive from a poem, how they know when one is finished and even what pen/tools they use to write.
+I want to get better at writing shorter poems but the skill of rationing my words is something I’m need to keep working on.

-I like people watching, the sea, animals, psychology, photography, fountain pens and travel.
+I like people watching, the sea, animals, psychology, photography, fountain pens and traveling.